tangjm/data-engineering-notes/SQL/exercises/exercise8.md

 ### 8. Percentage of refunded purchases
+Topics: COUNT

-calculate the refund rate based on all purchases.
+Calculate the refund rate based on all purchases.

-Plan
+Plan:

-count all records by 'id' where 'refunded = TRUE' and divide by all records We don't count by 'user_id' because a user could make more than one purchase.
+Count all records by 'id' where 'refunded = TRUE' and divide by all records.
+We don't count by the 'user_id' field because a user could make more than one purchase.

 ```sql
 SELECT